All Quiet on the Western Front

 Then the story comes to a sudden, shocking halt in mid-1918 on the quietest day of the war, while the world awaits the armistice.
 And we grope back to our normal lives and we look back over the reading experience with wonder over what became of us for the duration.

 All Quiet on the Western Front was not the only great first-person account of the horrors of World War I in that era.
 Henri Barbusse's Under Fire (1916) had earlier covered soldiers on the French side to similar effect, though in a more heated, poetical manner.
 Robert Graves' autobiography Good-bye to All That (1929) provided the similar British experience.
 Siegfried Sassoon and Wilfred Owen gave voice to the soldiers' experience in memorable poetry.
-Writers of later generations, like Canadian Timothy Findlay in The Wars (1977) and American Pat Barker in his Regeneration trilogy (1991-95), have returned to the same horrifying events of 1914 to 1918.
+Writers of later generations, like Canadian Timothy Findlay in The Wars (1977) and American Pat Barker in her Regeneration trilogy (1991–1995), have returned to the same horrifying events of 1914 to 1918.

 But it was Remarque's great novel that made the First World War representative of all futile, senseless, inhuman conflicts ever since.
 It is hard to imagine World War II novels, like The Naked and the Dead (1948) by Norman Mailer and Catch-22 by Joseph Heller, or the Vietnam War film Apocalypse Now, without All Quiet on the Western Front having first won our understanding of the insanity of war.